rushil-ambati/track-driver-ai/docs/docs.md

 - Roads can be comprised of many lanes in either direction (typically 1 or 2)
 - Roundabouts, junctions etc.

 Another major domain is highway driving, which is driving at a higher speed on straight roads with many lanes, exits and joins.
-This environment will not be considered in this project, but is relevant to real AVs.
+This environment will not be considered in this project but is relevant to real AVs.

 In order for an ADS to progress from track driving (smaller ODD threshold as there are fewer factors to consider) to urban driving (larger ODD threshold because the environment is much more complex and there are many more factors to consider), plans must be made on how to expand the ODD.

-The biggest jump in capabilities from an extension of the ODD in my opinion is moving into an environment where there are other agents present, since the objective becomes driving predictably to avoid confusing those travelling alongside the ego vehicle.
+The biggest jump in capabilities from an extension of the ODD in my opinion is moving into an environment where there are other agents present since the objective becomes driving predictably to avoid confusing those travelling alongside the ego vehicle.

 ### Simulators